zopencommunity/gitport/README.md

 When adding files, you need to make sure that the z/OS file tag matches the working-tree-encoding.
 Otherwise, you may encounter an error.

 NOTE: Git on z/OS does not currently support adding `untagged` files.

+### Comparison Rocket Software's Git
+Rocket Software implemented zos-working-tree-encoding, including it's synonym working-tree-encoding.
+Git on z/OS does not support zos-working-tree-encoding.
+Additionally, Rocket software implemented zos-working-tree-encoding from scratch, while Git on z/OS leverages the Git's official working-tree-encoding support.

+Binary files are also treated differently.
+With Rocket's Git, zos-working-tree-encoding=BINARY must be specified to ensure a file is tagged as binary.
+Git on z/OS leverages the `binary` keyword, which is officially supported by Git.